 How can I find out if Quest Diagnostics is a participating provider with my insurance?

-You can view an online list of insurance carriers that participate with Quest Diagnostics (online lists available for most states) by clicking here.
+You can find out if Quest Diagnostics is in-network with your health insurance plan by clicking here.
 However, it is the patients responsibility to verify benefits before services are performed.
 Any questions regarding coverage should be directed to your insurance carrier.

 How do I submit secondary insurance information?

-Why have I received an invoice when I have insurance that covers my laboratory testing?
+Why have I received a bill when I have insurance that covers my laboratory testing?

-A few reasons you may have received an invoice include, but are not limited to, the following:
+A few reasons you may have received a bill include, but are not limited to, the following: